endurtech/auto-clear-downloads-extension/README.md

 # Auto Clear Downloads
-A Brave browser extension to clear all completed downloads & hide the downloads icon in toolbar after two minutes.
+A Brave browser extension to clear all completed downloads & hide the downloads icon in toolbar after 30 seconds.
 This extension was cloned from the Always Clear Downloads 2 Extension [Always Clear Downloads 2](https://chrome.google.com/webstore/detail/always-clear-downloads-2/jcajchndfkmnaefkhoaoiagemplbfffn) which would do the same after 5 seconds.
-Like my 2 minute version?
+Like my 30 second version?
 [Buy me a cup of coffee](https://endurtech.com/give-thanks/).

 ## Installation
 Install this Extension for Brave browser, Chrome or Edge from the [Chrome Web Store](#).